plume-lib/merging/README-java-imports.md

 * Remove all unneeded imports.
 A needed import is one that is used somewhere in the Java file.

-(If there are conflicts beyound import statements, such as in code or in comments, then you should first resolve those other conflicts, then run the Java imports merger as a merge tool.)
+(If there are conflicts beyond import statements, such as in code or in comments, then you should first resolve those other conflicts, then run the Java imports merger as a merge tool.)